-Are you resolving to run more in 2019?
+Are you resolving to run more in 2020?
 Well, marathons never go out of style, and pretty much every major city around the world hosts one.
 So, this year you have no excuse!
 Take on a new challenge that combines endurance, travel, and fun, and start training today.
-From Verona to Paris to Barcelona and many, many cities in between, Musement has selected the nine of the most thrilling marathons you should run in 2019.
+From Verona to Paris to Barcelona and many, many cities in between, Musement has selected nine of the most thrilling marathons you should run in 2020.

 1.The Dubai Marathon